martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 - `default`: This allows you to define a default value for the argument.
 In the case thr argument will not be used by the user, the default value will be selected: `parser.add_argument('--color', default='blue')`.

 - `type`: By default, the argument will be extracted as strings.
 Nevertheless, it is possible to have them interpreted as other types using the `type` argument: `parser.add_argument('-i', type=int)`.
-It the user pass a value that cannot be converted to the expected type an error will be returned.
+It the user passes a value that cannot be converted to the expected type an error will be returned.

 - `choices`: If you want to restrict the values an argument can take, you can use the `choice` option to add this contraints: `parser.add_argument('--color', choiced=['blue', 'red', 'green'])`.
 If the user pass 'purple' as value, an error will be raised.